Propo41/bookify/CONTRIBUTING.md

 ```

 The app uses [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) with 3 packages: `client`, `server` and `shared`.
 The `client` is built using **ReactJs** and the `server` is built using **NestJs**.
 The `shared` dir contains common packages used by both `client` and `server`.

+An in-memory database (sqlite) has been used as persisting the users data is not really mandatory.
+Even if the users data is lost, they can continue normally after logging in again.
+However, previously stored tokens would have to be revoked in that case.

 ### Commands